Coping with Autism - AS IT IS Blog Posts

 There’s no quick solution but there's so much you can do,

 To enable your child and empower you.

 Everyone is different and can reach their potential,

 And remembering this, is so very essential...

-So take time for yourself, look after you,
+Take time for yourself and look after you,

 Because you need your health to see this through,